Woodlands Garden

 Woodlands Garden is open every day of the year from dawn to dusk for free.
 In addition to being a tranquil place for reflection, there are several workshops, events, and programs hosted on site.
 On Sundays, during warm weather months, local musicians perform during Music in the Garden sessions.
 Family-friendly annual programs such as Fairies in the Garden, Stories in the Woods, and Music, Art, & Youth showcase (M.A.Y.
 Fair) are organized to engage the community and bring together people of all ages.

 The small staff maintains and runs the garden with the help of skilled volunteers and interns.
-For ways to get involved at this hidden greenspace visit the Woodlands Garden website (www.woodlandsgarden.org), the Facebook page (Woodlands Garden of Decatur) or the Instagram account (@woodlandsgarden) to learn more.